cathiele/rpngo/USER_GUIDE.md

     2<         # back to 10 20 30
     $2 2<      # now it's 10 10 20 30

+## Stack Deletions

+    10 20 30   # put 10 20 30 on the stack
+    1/         # now the stack is 10 30
+    0/         # now the stack is 10
+    X          # emptys all values from the stack

 ## Strings

 There are three ways to specify a string